A Quick View of Chiangmai City (Chiang Mai Province, Thailand)

 Compared to Bangkok, Chiangmai is a small provincial town.
 Not everyone wants big city hustle and bustle, which is the reason many foreigners choose Chiangmai as their refuge.
 Chiangmai is within an hour's flight of Bangkok anyway.
 It is a tourist hub for the whole of Northern Thailand.
 There is also some industry, and it is the base for a number of Christian missionaries, who attempt to 'educate' the hill tribes of the north.
 There are also many commercial schools employing foreigners to teach English to Thai students, due the poor quality of teaching in the government schools.
 Chiangmai University also employs foreign teachers with suitable qualifications.
 See our Teaching pages for more.

 A few thousand ex-pats live and work in and around Chiangmai, enjoying a relatively laid-back lifestyle, with a great variety of food and entertainment.
-Chiangmai is fortunate in having the best sandwich shop in SE Asia.
+Chiangmai is fortunate in having one of the best sandwich shops in SE Asia.

 Try an Amazing Sandwich, burger and other Western breakfasts and treats.
 The restaurant is located just across the road from the Central Shopping Complex and Chiangmai Orchid Hotel near the NW corner of the Old City and Moat.